silentgameplays/Manhunt-fix-Windows-10/Manhunt Fix for Windows 10 build 1909/README.md

 -For Nvidia users>Nvidia Control Panel>Manage 3D Settings>Program Settings>:Tripple Buffering:on

-NB:AMD users same thing only in the AMD control panel.

-6.Fixing the crashes after Scenes 1,2 an later for Windows builds 1903,1909 and later(finally)

--Be sure that these files are put as well into the manhunt directory C:\Program Files (x86)\Steam\SteamApps\common\Manhunt:
-Manhunt.WidescreenFix.asi,Manhunt.WidescreenFix,modupdater.asi,dinput8.dll

-7.Fixing the annoying sound loops with poop sounds and porn sounds:
+5.Fixing the annoying sound loops with poop sounds and porn sounds by disabling them completely:

 -Go to C:\Program Files (x86)\Steam\steamapps\common\Manhunt\audio\PC\SCRIPTED\PORN folder and find the file named PORN.RIB and change it to something like p0rn.RIB